There Goes My Life: Music video

-The music video was directed by Shaun Silva, and premiered on CMT on October 28, 2003.
+The music video was directed by Shaun Silva and premiered on CMT on October 28, 2003.
 In the video, the protagonist is a high school football player, played by Austin Chittim.
 He is met after practice by his girlfriend, with news of her pregnancy.
 The couple decide to keep the baby, who becomes a source of happiness for them.
 When she grows up, she has to leave to pursue her education.
 The grown daughter in the video is played by actress Amber Heard, while the girlfriend in flashbacks is played by Meredith McCoy.
+The video was shot in Manor, Texas at the old High School.

 Chart performance

 The song debuted at number 46 on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart for the week of October 25, 2003.
-It reached number one on that chart for the week of December 20, 2003 and held that position for seven consecutive weeks until it was knocked off by Alan Jackson's "Remember When".
+It reached number one on that chart for the week of December 20, 2003, and held that position for seven consecutive weeks until it was knocked off by Alan Jackson's "Remember When".
 The song also peaked at number 29 on the Billboard Hot 100.